-SOCI 4800 Issues in Sociological Practice
+SOCI 4810 Issues in Sociological Practice

-Prerequisites: SOCI 3190, SOCI 3200.
-Involves the application of knowledge gained in SOCI 3190 and SOCI 3200 to specific topics within sociological practice.
-These will include but are not limited to the following: Social Gerontology, Child Welfare, Mental Health, Community Development, and Nonprofit Organizations.
-Must be taken twice with different topics.
+Prerequisite: SOCI 1101 or SOCI 1160.
+The application of sociological knowledge to specific topics within sociological practice.
+These will include but are not limited to the following: social gerontology, child welfare, mental health and substance abuse, community development, and nonprofit organizations.
+May be taken concurrently with SOCI 4800.
+May be repeated for credit with different topics.

-'''

-SOCI 4900 Special Topics in Sociology

-'''

-Prerequisites: SOCI 1101 or SOCI 1160 or permission of instructor.
+SOCI 4900 Special Topics in Sociology 1-0-1 to 3-0-3 Prerequisites: SOCI 1101 or SOCI 1160 or permission of instructor.
 Topics vary.
 Designed to provide an intensive study in a current topic relevant to sociology.
 May be repeated for credit.